ordinary2/winarepo/cv.md

 When I started studying IT at the Technical University, I was introduced to HTML and CSS for the first time.
 I became interested in web development and soon learned about Rs School free courses.
-After the preparatory course, I am going to take a basic JavaScript course.
+After the preparatory course, I am going to take a basic JavaScript course.I am also going to master the back-end.

+___

+## Skills and Proficiency:

+* HTML5, CSS3
+* VS Code, Unity